-Original Off-Off-Broadway Cast, 1982 (DRG) (3 / 5) For four decades, Gerard Alessandrini’s Off-and Off-Off-Broadway revues lampooning Broadway hits and personalities have been a reliable source of merriment.
+Original Cast, 1982 (DRG) (3 / 5) Gerard Alessandrini’s revues lampooning Broadway hits and personalities have been a reliable source of merriment in cabaret rooms, Off-Broadway theaters, and other venues throughout the U.S. and abroad since the early 1980s.
 “Wicked” is the adjective most often applied to these knowing parodies of show tunes and celebrities, but there’s usually affection at their base.
 More than that, Alessandrini’s a talented lyricist in his own right, particularly adept at turning a well-known lyric or show title on its head with a subtle tweak — e.g., “I Wonder What the King Is Drinking Tonight,” “Into the Words,” “Rant.”
 And his revues have showcased some of New York’s brightest talents, young pros with great gifts for mimicry.
 Of course, there’s no way to duplicate the visual components that send audiences into uncontrollable laughter, such as the hilarious costumes (often by the legendary Alvin Colt) and tiny sets spoofing enormous ones.
 Since the FB cast recordings are essentially comedy albums and repeated listening can diminish the jokes, they may linger on your CD shelves for long intervals, but they’re fun to revisit as a reminder of the ridiculous foibles of a given season.
 This first Forbidden Broadway album is one of the best, though by far the shortest at 40 minutes.
-Alessandrini usually writes one entirely original title song for each edition of the show, and there’s a particularly apt one here, with lyrics such as: “There’s a Great White Way / Where the white is gray / And the great is only okay …” He’s also in the cast, doing a killer Topol in “Ambition.”
-The invaluable Nora Mae Lyng is a brassy Ann Miller and a brassier Merman, future indie-film star Chloe Webb a pert Andrea McArdle, and Bill Carmichael a funny emcee announcing, “Hats off, here they come, those . . . bankable stars.”
+Alessandrini usually writes one entirely original title song for each edition of the show, and there’s a particularly apt one here, with lyrics such as: “There’s a Great White Way / Where the white is gray / And the great is only okay.”
+The writer himself is also in the cast, doing a killer Topol in “Ambition.”
+The invaluable Nora Mae Lyng is a brassy Ann Miller and a brassier Ethel Merman, future indie-film star Chloe Webb a pert Andrea McArdle, and Bill Carmichael a funny emcee announcing, “Hats off, here they come, those . . . bankable stars.”
 As always, the one-piano accompaniment (here by musical director Fred Barton) manages to sound like a whole orchestra.
 Subsequent FB albums are more complete and more nastily funny, but this one has a hottest-new-show-in-town oomph.
 It also has that great Merrily We Roll Along parody poster art on its cover.– Marc Miller